 Product categories

 Categories let you organise your products into groups — Bouquets, Plants, Add-ons, or whatever makes sense for your shop.
 They appear as tabs on the order screen and the Point of Sale, making it easy to browse your range.
-A few things to know about categories:- Independent per channel — your POS categories can be completely different from your order screen categories.
+A product can belong to up to 5 categories, but one must be marked as the primary category.
+The primary category is the main one used for filtering and display.
+When importing via CSV, the first category listed becomes the primary.
+A few things to know about categories:- Independent per channel — each category has separate visibility toggles for the order screen and the POS.
+Your POS categories can be completely different from your order screen categories.
 Some shops sell different things at the till than they do for phone or web orders, and categories let you reflect that.

 - Master search — no matter how your categories are set up, the search bar searches across all of them.
 So even if you have hundreds of products, you can always find what you need by typing part of the name.